Codling moth – additional information

 - The virus has to be ingested by the newly hatched larva when feeding on the skin of the apple before it penetrates the flesh.
 The larva continues feeding for a few days before the virus acts.
 This results in small, shallow, larval feeding holes in the surface of the fruit, known as ‘sting’ injury.
 Although sting injury is superficial, it can result in downgrading of fruit to a lower quality class.
 This injury is the main disadvantage of the virus.

 - The virus is sensitive to UV light and high temperatures which limit its persistence.
-In hot/sunny weather, protection lasts about 8 days.
+In hot/sunny weather, protection lasts about 8 sunny days.
 In cooler, cloudy weather protection lasts up to 14 days.

-- A programme of sprays of the virus at 8-14 day intervals, starting from the onset of egg hatch (see ‘Chemical control’) and continuing until hatch is complete is usually required, remembering that there is a maximum of three sprays per annum.
+- A programme of sprays of the virus at 8-14 day intervals, starting from the onset of egg hatch (see ‘Chemical control’) and continuing until hatch is complete is usually required, remembering that there is a maximum of ten sprays per annum.

-- User of the granulovirus against the second generation of codling moth in late July or August as opposed to using insecticides will reduce the likelihood of pesticide residues occurring on fruits at harvest.
+- Users of the granulovirus against the second generation of codling moth in late July or August as opposed to using insecticides will reduce the likelihood of pesticide residues occurring on fruits at harvest.
 However, in the UK, the second generation larvae do not usually complete their development, so mature larvae and pupae carrying sub-lethal infection will not be carried over to the next season.

 Sprays of Bacillus thuringiensis (Bt) at the egg-hatch period may give a limited degree of control of codling moth.
 However, the newly hatched larvae only feed for a short time before boring into the fruit and do not usually ingest an adequate dose.